-LED Status Description Fast flashing red (200ms) The monitored user receives an incoming call.
-Solid red The monitored user is dialing.
-The monitored user is talking.
-Slow flashing red (1s) The call is parked against the monitored phone number.
-The monitored user's conversation is play hold.

 LED Status Description

+Fast flashing red (200ms) The monitored user receives an incoming call.

+Solid red The monitored user is busy.

+Slow flashing red (1s) The call is parked against the monitored user's phone number.

+The monitored user's conversation is placed on hold.

 Off The monitored user is idle.

-The monitored user does not exist.
+Oil The monitored user does not exist.